Old Arabic: Nabataean

-Transitional Nabataeo-Arabic
+Nabataean Arabic

-A growing corpus of texts carved in a script in between Classical Nabataean Aramaic and what is now called the Arabic script from Northwest Arabia provides further lexical and some morphological material for the later stages of Old Arabic in this region.
-The texts provide important insights as to the development of the Arabic script from its Nabataean forebear and are an important glimpse of the Old Ḥigāzī dialects.
+A growing corpus of inscriptions are now known from a script that existed in a transitional phase between recognizable Arabic and Nabataean Aramaic.
+This script has been called Nabataean Arabic and is known from Northwestern Arabia.
+It provides further lexical and some morphological material for the later stages of Old Arabic in this region.
+The texts provide important insights as to the development of the Arabic script from its Nabataean forebear and are an important glimpse of the Old Hijazi dialects.